wchan2/bloodhound/README.md

 - `TrafficFilter` decides what messages to filter out and keep
 	- `HTTPTrafficFilter` filters all traffic that are not HTTP traffic
-- `Monitor` monitors traffic
+- `TrafficMonitor` monitors traffic
-	- `TrafficMonitor` generates statistical summaries for traffic received and sent
+	- `SummaryStatsTrafficMonitor` generates statistical summaries for traffic received and sent
 - `Alert` evaluates whether an event surpasses the threshold or reverts to normal
 	- `TotalTrafficAlert` keeps track of the total number of events in a given time window
 - `Notification` that determines when to alert